Screw Cap or Bayonet: Which Lightbulb Should I Buy?

 If this is the first time in a long while that you’re shopping for a new light bulb, you may notice that things are a little different now.
-Most of us have spent years getting used to shopping for light bulbs by wattage (which indicates the amount of energy the bulb uses to power itself), but technology has moved on.
+Most of us have spent years getting used to shopping for light bulbs by wattage, but technology has moved on.
 With the phase-out of incandescent and halogen bulbs, watts are no longer a relevant measurement of light bulb brightness.

 CFL ‘energy saver’ bulbs are not dimmable, while the remaining halogen bulbs on the market can usually be used for both dimmable and non-dimmable purposes.

 Step 7.
 A Quick Guide To Base Codes:

 The first letter(s) indicate the type of base, for example:

 The number(s) indicates the diameter of the base or distance between the pins in millimetres, for example:

 - E27 = Edison 27mm

 - B22 = Bayonet 22mm